|Console||Super Nintendo Entertainment System, Super Famicom|

 However, it can also quickly approach you horizontally in order to run into you.
 This is the most difficult series of attacks to dodge in the game, and the worst part is that it’s so damn unpredictable on where its body will undulate.

 Also, this motherfucker is hard to hit because it moves around so damn much.
 I really despise this boss battle for those two reasons.
+The hell of it was that this boss wasn’t even this hard in Rondo of Blood.
+It’s just the bullshit hit detection of Dracula X.

 As expected, the soundtrack is pretty good for the Castlevania series.
 While there are remixes of old Castlevania tunes—namely, “Vampire Killer,” “Bloody Tears,” and “Beginning”—, the original tracks are superb.
 This time around, Castlevania had gotten a lot more… jazzy.